GTBitsOfGood/spring24-dev-assessment/README.md

 * We would also like to retrive statistics on how often each volunteer's row is clicked and displayed on this page (this does not have to be persisted anywhere).

 # Level 4: Expert
-For the final part of this volunteer management system, we would like to introduce some form of authentication and authorization to the application.
+For the final part of this volunteer management system, we would like to introduce greater control over the table and some form of authentication and authorization to the application.
+* Add sorting (alphabetical) and filtering on the `hero_project` column of the table
 * Authorize specific personnel to update (add, delete, update) the table via different page routes
   * For example: a page under `/admin/` should allow all operations (i.e. add, delete, update to the table) whereas the same page under `/viewer/` should allow no operations beyond viewing
 * Use Webworkers to gather user interaction statistics and display them.
 Hint: Think about which statistics would require Webworkers and which wouldn't.